Frank Wattendorf

 After the University visit they took a train to Shanghai just as the Second Sino-Japanese War started.
 They met Chiang Kai-shek, his wife, and generals.
 Then they left China for Japan and Tokyo Imperial University.
 Shortly, Wattendorf returned to Japanese-occupied Peking and the precious wind tunnel.

 In the wake of the bombings pestilence broke out in China, and Wattendorf came down with a terrible disease which left him paralyzed from the waist down.
 He was taken to a hospital in Changsha, created by Yale University and called Yale-in-China.
 Madame Chiang came to Frank’s rescue, after she heard about his illness from his Tsing Hua colleagues who had stayed with him throughout the ordeal.
 I heard that she was able by Christmas 1937 to get a German barnstorming plane to bring him to Hong Kong, where he could make connection in January for a ship to the States.
 Frank recovered from the paralysis, but he still walks with a limp.

 In 1945 Wattendorf proposed the Arnold Engineering Development Center to The Pentagon.
 He was named Civilian Chairman of the AEDC Planning Group and in 1950 was posted to The Pentagon as Deputy Chief Scientific Advisor of the Air Engineering Development Division.
 The Center, near Tullahoma, Tennessee, was dedicated in a ceremony by President Truman in 1952.
+The highway connecting Arnold Air Force Base to the surrounding communities of Manchester, Hillsboro, and Tullahoma, Tennessee also bears his name.

 He was a member of the Scientific Advisory Group and the NATO Advisory Group for Aeronautical Research and Development (AGARD).
 He died in Washington, DC on June 11, 1986.